 - Direct Costs.
 These costs are the actual costs that go into the specific job at hand.
 In other industries, these costs could be called the “cost of goods sold” and would include things like the direct labor, materials (the materials incorporated into the work), equipment (purchased or leased specifically for the project at hand), and even consultants, if needed.

 - Profit.
 What’s your fee or markup for doing the work?
-Generally, this is an agreed upon amount based on a percentage of direct costs for the particular job.
+Generally, this is an agreed-upon amount based on a percentage of direct costs for a particular job.

 Cost-Plus Contract Benefits

 Cost-plus contracts can be really budget-friendly for a contractor.
 Decisions like whether or not to use the best materials become easier when the cost won’t come out of the contractor’s paycheck.

 Plus, if putting together an estimate for a job proves to be challenging, a cost-plus contract can help.
 Because costs are reimbursed as the job comes along, a contractor need not worry about an inaccurate or flawed estimate ruining their margin on a job – it’s already built-in!